TamaraAlhajj/AI-TravelingSalesmanProblem/README.md

 # Two approaches to Traveling Salesman Problem

+> The question of whether machines can think... is about as relevant as the question of whether submarines can swim
+>
+> _Dijkstra_

 Comparison between a Non-AI and two AI techniques to solve the TSP.
 The non-AI technique used is a greedy algorithm.
 A Genetic algorithm and Simulated Annealing are the two intelligent techniques used to solve the NP-hard problem.